Consumer Protection Regulation

 Background

 Federal, state, and local consumer protection agencies all have a role in safeguarding consumers against fraud, deception, and unfair practices.
 But they need sufficient resources and authority to carry out their responsibilities.
-Consumers must be able to take part in making the laws that protect their rights and interests.
-They should also have the right to challenge violations of these laws.
+Consumers must be able to take part in the processes that make laws and regulations to protect their rights and interests.
+They should also have the right to challenge violations of these laws and regulations.
 Consumer participation in administrative, legislative, and judicial processes is often valuable for these purposes.

 The Federal Trade Commission (FTC) and the Department of Justice (DOJ) both enforce federal antitrust laws.
-These laws include prohibitions on unreasonable restraint of trade, price-fixing, bid-rigging, and mergers and acquisitions likely to lessen competition or create a monopoly.
+These laws include prohibitions on unreasonable restraint of trade, price-fixing, bid rigging, and mergers and acquisitions likely to lessen competition or create a monopoly.
 The FTC and DOJ also review proposed mergers and acquisitions to assess their effects on competition.
 As companies grow and merge, some industries have become particularly concentrated with only a small number of firms selling products or services.
 In some cases, this market concentration has resulted in higher prices and fewer alternatives for consumers.
-In recent decades, some policymakers have used the “consumer welfare” standard to argue that increased concentration is acceptable as long as prices remain low.
-But even with low prices for consumers, greater concentration may result in fewer suppliers, lower wages, and prevention of innovative companies entering the market.
+In recent decades, some have argued that increased concentration is acceptable as long as prices remain low.
+But even with low prices for consumers, greater concentration may result in fewer suppliers, lower wages, and barriers that prevent new innovative companies from entering the market.
 And in concentrated markets, firms have tremendous power to set the prices, terms, and conditions on their offerings.

 The FTC has the authority to prohibit unfair and deceptive trade practices.
 It can also prevent unfair business practices that reduce competition, which can harm consumers.
 Such practices can increase prices, reduce quality, prevent accountability, or inhibit innovation.
 But enforcement has been inconsistent.